Type above and press Enter to search. Press Esc to cancel.

 A cash reserve is the money your business has set aside for any emergencies or unexpected costs.
 Think of it as your rainy day fund.
 Having a cash reserve can prevent your business from having to rely on credit cards to buy inventory or needing to seek finance to increase cash flow.

-Cash flow management: The takeaways
+Cash flow management: the takeaways

 So what does all of this mean for you as a retailer?